-Python Generator Examples: Yield, ExpressionsThese Python examples use generators.
-They use the yield keyword and a generator expression.
+Python Generator Examples: Yield, ExpressionsUse generators.
+Specify the yield keyword and a generator expression.

-Loops are hard.
-Python provides ways to make them easier.
+Python provides ways to make looping easier.
 With a generator, we specify what elements are looped over.
 Those elements too can be transformed.
-Generators are reusable.
-They make code simpler.
+Generators are reusable—they make code simpler.

 Tip: There are two ways to specify a generator.
 With the yield-keyword, we encapsulate a looping mechanism into a method.